 Build cutting-edge skills in a mission-driven organization.

-We’re one of the largest agricultural service providers in Africa and we’re growing rapidly.
-We operate in six core countries (Burundi, Kenya, Malawi, Rwanda, Tanzania, and Uganda) and run four pilots (Ethiopia, India, Nigeria, and Zambia).
+We’re one of the largest agricultural organizations in Africa.
+We operate in six core countries (Burundi, Kenya, Malawi, Rwanda, Tanzania, and Uganda) and run three pilots (Ethiopia, Nigeria, and Zambia).

 Our business is improving the lives of our customers.
 Guided by our mission, we use the discipline of a business to deliver cost-effective services to millions of people.
 We believe that heart plus rigor can change the world.